Departament de Matemàtiques

 - Which is the message that I want to transmit in my presentation?

 - How can I do it?

 - There is no unique presentation model.
-The same subject can be presented by giving a lot of technical detail of a given aspect, if this is what we want to underline because of its importance, as well as giving an overall vision by skimmimg the subject, if what matters is that the audience gets a global vision and the general flavor of the subject.
+The same topic can be presented by giving a lot of technical details of a given aspect, if this is what we want to underline because of its importance, as well as giving an overall vision by skimmimg the subject, if what matters is that the audience gets a global vision and the general flavor of the subject.
 One can make a very formal presentation (giving rigorous details of each step of an algorithm, for example), and a very intuitive one (by showing a demo of the same algorithm).
 It all depends on the goal of the presentation and the previous knowledge of the audience on the subject.
 In any case, it is convenient that you take into account some things:

-- Whatever your option is, it is important, for a good comprehension from your public, that in your presentation you make as explicit and clear as possible what the goal is of the subject that you will present.
+- Whatever your option is, it is important, for a good comprehension from your public, that in your presentation you make as explicit and clear as possible what the goal is of the topic that you will present.

 - Do not forget to also indicate which references you read.

 - When the script of your video will be ready, I recommend that you rehearse it at least once before producing the video.
 Rehearsing should help you to evaluate at least:

 - Whether you will manage to make your video to accurately express what you want to say.